 The Echelon brand may not be a household name for treadmills (yet), but we know them for making top-notch rowing machines and exercise bikes

 The Stride is admittedly cleverly designed.
 When folded, it’s only 10 inches tall, so you might be able to place it under your bed when you’re not using it.
 That’s pretty neat if you’re in a tight space and need to make the most out of it.
+Moving it is made even easier by the horizontal and vertical transport wheels.
+All of that earns it a 5 out of 5 on portability.

 Price$1,299

-ProgrammingEchelon United
+ProgrammingEchelon Fit

-Speed and Incline0-12 MPH, 0-10% incline
+Speed and Incline0-12.5 MPH, 0-12.5% incline

 Other Treadmills Under $1,500 We Tested